 13. Artist Paintpots – Gibbon Basin

 Artist Paintpots are one of the most famous features in Yellowstone.
-The bubbling mud pots are located at the end of a half-mile hike through a lodgepole pine forest.
+The bubbling mud pots are at the end of a half-mile hike through a lodgepole pine forest.

 14. Grand Prismatic Spring – Midway Geyser Basin